zzzbitz/IDO/Reviewer-KKpw/Reviewer-KKpw.md

     </tr>
   </tbody>
 </table>
 <center>Table 1.
 The AUC values of Loss and Wrong Event.
-The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
-The experiment was performed on a single A100 80GB, repeated 5 times</center>
+The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings.
+We use the metric AUC which comprehensively considered accuracy, precision and recall, to measure the selecting ability of selective metrics at different thresholds.
+The larger the AUC, the stronger the classification ability of the metric.
+The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64. </center>

 ### Figure 2